 You could also use the simulation mode to benchmark your own model against existing models for different available datasets.
 ASReview LAB allows for adding new models via a template.

 You can also find ‘odd’ relevant records in a ‘classical’ search.
 Such records are typically found isolated from most other records and might be worth closer inspection

 Simulations require fully labeled datasets (labels:

 0 = irrelevant,

 1 = relevant).
 Such a dataset can be the result of an earlier study.
-ASReview offers also fully labeled datasets via the benchmark platform.
-These datasets are available via the user interface in the Data step of the setup and in the command line with the prefix benchmark: (e.g. benchmark:van_de_schoot_2017).
+ASReview offers also fully labeled datasets via the SYNERGY dataset.
+These datasets are available via the user interface in the Data step of the setup and in the command line with the prefix synergy: (e.g. synergy:van_de_schoot_2018).